Urashima Tarō: Versions retold in English

 The story entitled "The Fisher-boy Urashima" (1886) retold by Basil Hall Chamberlain, was number 8 in the "Japanese Fairy Tale Series", printed by Hasegawa Takejirō, the issuer of many such chirimen-bon or "crepe-paper books".
 Although the illustrations are not credited in the publication, they have been attributed to Kobayashi Eitaku.

 There is no single base text in Japanese identifiable, although it has been conjectured that Chamberlain adapted from "a popular version" and not straying far from it except adding explanatory or instructive passages for young readers.
 Others have determined it must have been a composite consisting of older traditions from the Nihon Shoki and Man'yōshū, combined with the near-modern Otogizōshi storybook plot, Chamberlain preferring to incorporate details from the ancient texts, while eschewing embellishment from the Otogizōshi.
 Chamberlain has also published a versified version of the tale.

 In Chamberlain's fairytale version, "Urashima" (not "Tarō") catches a tortoise (sic) while fishing on his boat, and releases it.
 The tortoise reappears in her true form as the Sea-God's daughter, and invites him to the Dragon Palace.

 There the couple are married and live happily for 3 years, but Urashima misses seeing his parents and his brothers.
 The Dragon Princess reluctantly allows him to leave, giving him a box he is instructed never to open, for it will cause him never to be able to return to the palace.
 When he returns to his home village, his absence turns out to have been 400 years.
 Urashima now wishes to go back to the Dragon Palace but he does not know the means, and opens the box.
 He turns into a white-haired, wrinkled old man and dies.
 The ending by death concurs with older tradition, and not the otogi-zōshi storybook.

-Lafcadio Hearn, who lived in Japan and translated or adapted many ghost stories from the country, rewrote the Urashima tale under the title The Dream of a Summer Day in the late 19th century, working off of a copy of Chamberlain's "Japanese Fairy Tale Series" version.
+Lafcadio Hearn, who lived in Japan and translated or adapted many ghost stories from the country, rewrote the Urashima tale under the title "The Dream of a Summer Day" in the late 19th century, working off of a copy of Chamberlain's "Japanese Fairy Tale Series" version.

 Variations

 As always with folklore, there are many different versions of this story.

 There are other versions that add a further epilogue explaining the subsequent fate of Urashima Tarō after he turns into an old man.
 In one, he falls to dust and dies, in another, he transforms into a crane and flies up to the sky.
 In another, he grows gills and leaps into the sea, whereby he regains his youth.

 In another version Urashima ate a magic pill that gave him the ability to breathe underwater.
 In another version, he is swept away by a storm before he can rescue the turtle.

+In another version, Urashima does stay with Otohime and they conceive a child.